NathanVaughn/homelab-k8s/cluster/longhorn/README.md

 ## Post Setup

+In the web UI, manually modify the reserved storage space for each node.
+20 GB tends to work well.

 All persistent volume claims should use the storage class name "longhorn".
 This is a ReadWriteOnce storage class which means that only one node can access the volume for writing at a time.